Startup India – A Guide to the New Startup India Policy

 Startups will be exempted from taxes on income for the first three years of operation if they do not distribute dividends for those years.
 In addition, taxes on capital gains — that have been invested in venture funds registered with the Securities and Exchange Board of India (SEBI) — will not be levied.

 Startups will be able to complete registration formalities within a day, with a one-page company registration form.
 A dedicated portal and mobile application for one-point registration are to be launched on April 1, 2016, to simplify the process.

 Startups will be able to exert their intellectual property rights with ease and speed.
 The union government will simplify the Intellectual Property Regime and will also bear the cost of registering trademarks, designs, and patents.
 In addition, it will fast-track patent applications for faster approvals.

 - Funding from the dedicated corpus fund

 Startups will be able to raise funds from a dedicated startup-funding body, which will be set up with an initial corpus of INR 2,500 crore and gradually move up to INR 10,000 crore by the end of four years.
 The funding body will be managed by a team of leading professionals from successful startups and academia, instead of public servants.

 - Debt funding from formal banking institutions

 Startups can raise debt funding directly through recognized banking institutions via the National Credit Guarantee Trust Company (NCGTC).
 A credit guarantee scheme will be set in place to allow access to the NCGTC and the Small Industries Development Bank of India, for the same.
 Funds of about INR 500 crores will be available for startups each year.

 - Freedom from regulatory and compliance inspections

-Startups will be able to self-certify their compliance on key labor and environment laws with the help of a new startup mobile application.
+Startups will be able to self-certify their compliance with key labor and environment laws with the help of a new startup mobile application.
 In addition, they will be exempted from inspections for a period of three years.